anthonychu/functions-serverless-realtime-tutorial/README.md

       ]
     }
     ```
-    This adds a Cosmos DB input binding that retrieves documents from a collection named `flights` from a database named `flightsdb`. `AzureWebJobsCosmosDBConnectionString` is the name of the application setting that you configured earlier that contains the connection string to Cosmos DB.
+    This adds a Cosmos DB input binding that retrieves documents from a collection named `flights` from a database named `flightsdb`. `AzureCosmosDBConnectionString` is the name of the application setting that you configured earlier that contains the connection string to Cosmos DB.

 1. Save the file.